 A CrashPlan backup is Complete when it has backed up 100% of the file selection.
 CrashPlan is designed to alert you if the backups aren't reaching 100% completion.

-You can see the difference in the backup report email and on the CrashPlan administration console.
+You can see the difference in the backup report email and in the Code42 console.
 Last backup activity (Last activity in the console) was the last time any amount of files were successfully backed up.
 Last completed backup (Completed in the console) was the last time CrashPlan backed up 100% of the file selection.
 You could be backed up 99.9% successfully, and still receive an alert.
 There are a few reasons why this might occur:

 Unable to back up files